The (too?) complex state of Emojis in 2024

 Conclusion

-While I doubt that the entire standard would backtrack the skin tone and gender support, I hope that the future may instead be to include more unique art to the emoji standard, to truly reflect the beautiful world of humanity.
+While I doubt that the entire Emoji standard will backtrack skin tone and gender support, I hope the future will aim to include more unique art and culture, to truly reflect our beautiful humanity.

 Discussions & More